stalj/prg-basics/04-Functions/Functions.md

     print('The area of ​​a triangle with sides ... is ...')
     ```

 1. Define a function that calculates and returns the sum of the digits in a number.
-Then write a program that reads a number from the keyboard and displays the sum of its digits.
+Then write a program that reads a number from the keyboard and prints the sum of its digits.

     **Steps of the algorithm to sum digits in a number:**